 Everything looked so good a few years back on paper.
 There was relatively an assuring stable economy with financial sector in good shape.
 Besides a few none has predicted a slowdown in the economy (Upadhyay, 2015).
 This fact makes its very important for the economists to figure out the causes of this slowdown so as it is not repeated in future.
 So what could be the possible causes of this slowdown in the economy?
 Perhaps every economist would agree that the reasons for this slowdown are none but the unplanned and hasty structural reforms that had been carried out in the economy in last few years (RBI, 2019).
 This acceptance itself raises a number of questions whether these reforms are good or bad for the economy in long term?

-The slowdown in the economy has hit the MSMEs and informal sector the hardest along with the rural economy and the cause for this is mostly the flawed GST coupled with demonetization.
-At the same time there is already agrarian crisis at peak.
+The slowdown in the economy has hit the MSMEs and informal sector the hardest along with the rural economy.
+The cause for this is mostly the flawed GST coupled with demonetization.
+When these two key reforms were implemented at the same time there was already an agrarian crisis at its peak.
 Prior to GST implementation, most of the MSME were flourishing.
 Because of the flaws in tax structure most of these MSMEs had luxury to remain out of the tax network.
 Hence these were used for tax evasion by large numbers of organizations.
-But after implementation of GST these units are facing difficult times.
-These are required to turn into tax complaint units so the buyers from these units can avail Input Tax Credit.
+But after implementation of GST, these units are facing difficult times.
+These are required to turn into tax complaint units so the buyers/clients of these units can avail Input Tax Credit.
 This has turned the whole business model followed by MSMEs unviable.
-Apart from these there are many lapses, confusions and imperfection in the present structure of GST which are eventually discouraging economic activities.
+Apart from these, there are many lapses, confusions and imperfection in the present structure of GST which are eventually discouraging economic activities.

 Since 2016 there had been so many reforms along with actions by the regulatory bodies like RBI and NGT in Indian economy.
 These have completely changed the structure of the economy.
-Most importantly, most of these reforms were implemented in 2016 like shock treatment giving very little gestation period to the firms and economy to adjust to the new realities.
-After demonetization when the firms were coming back in normal course of business on 1st July 2017 GST came initially to create confusion and complexity in form of changing tax rates and filing process.
+Most importantly, most of these reforms were implemented in 2016 like shock treatments, giving very little gestation period to the firms and economy to adjust to the new realities.
+After demonetization when the firms were coming back in normal course of business, on 1st July 2017 GST was implemented initially to create confusion and complexity in form of changing tax rates and filing process.
 These events increased pressure to businesses leading to fissure in the whole economy.

 Reforms are always good for any economy as these are meant for but the end results depend on the implementation and execution.
 In case of India, reforms were carried out with right intentions to increase economic activities and clean-up and plug-in different structural imperfections which have crept in overtime and had been unattended for long.
 However it is well known fact that every change in structure requires some gestation time to adjust before things return to normalcy and Indian economy was not an exception to this.
 But the way just in few quarters, these structural changes have been introduced; it seems that the government was in haste.
 Also the way these changes were implemented it indicates that there was hardly any well planned execution strategy; a clear sign of gross mismanagement of economic affairs.